khoslaventures/go-p2pcredit/README.md

 Implement a program that exposes an interactive command line interface for each user participating in this network.
-Once a user starts the interactive prompt they should be able to send money to other users using a trustline, view their trustline and FakeChain balances, and settle their trustlines over FakeChain.
+Once a user starts the interactive prompt they should be able to send money to other users using a trustline, view both their trustline and FakeChain balances, and settle their trustlines over FakeChain.

 If you have any questions, please contact us in a group text and we'll get back